 My husband’s family always had “Brown and Serve” rolls for holidays.
 He got excited when he saw these because they remind him of those inexpensive grocery store rolls (which were made better by a big chunk of melted butter).
 Oh my!

-I’m going to encourage you to pull out your bread machine again today.
+I would encourage you to pull out your bread machine again today.
 It really is a miracle worker.
-If you don’t have one, they are available for cheap at lots of thrift stores , garage sales and on E-bay.
+If you don’t have one, they are available for cheap at lots of thrift stores, garage sales and on E-bay.

 A stray remark about bread machines might even uncover one in somebody’s cupboard they never use.
 It doesn’t need to be fancy.
 I don’t recommend baking in them anyway so only a dough cycle is required.

-Although bread machines can vary, most of them instruct you to put wet ingredients in first followed by dry.
+Although bread machines can vary, most of them instruct you to put wet ingredients in the pan first followed by the dry ingredients.
 Check the manual if you aren’t sure.

-How to Roll out dough for Yogurt Fantans:
+How to roll out and cut dough for Yogurt Fantans:

 - 6 tablespoons butter, sliced